GOTWIC/RivenImageProcessor/README.md

 You can also change the color of the rivens by editing lines 21-23.
 The default value is green, but I have commented the values you need to change to create red, blue, green, and gold.

+### Example

+By default, I have included an example where the input consists of 16 riven screenshots, the output contains all the individual rivens as well as the collage.